Klaim/cpp-proposals/p0535r0-generalized-unpacking.rst

       return better_of(best([:k/2]args...), best([k/2:]args...));
   }

 Note also that the above code no longer needs to accept the first argument separately.
+(For those wondering: no, invoking this with no arguments will not cause a runaway recursion.
+The compiler recognizes the recursive attempt to call the function with no arguments and rejects it because the return type has not been determined.)

 Unpacking and Fold Expressions
 ------------------------------